rcannood/cannoodt.dev/content/defence/uitnodiging.md

 Dear friend, family and/or colleague,

-I'm happy to invite you to the public defence of my doctoral dissertation titled: *"Modelling single-cell dynamics with trajectories and gene regulatory networks"*.
-In this work, I perform fundamental research in how cells develop using various computer programs.
+It's my pleasure to invite you to the public defence of my doctoral dissertation titled: *"Modelling single-cell dynamics with trajectories and gene regulatory networks"*.
+In this work, I perform fundamental research on how cells develop using various computer programs.
 Unfortunately, the whole defence will be in Dutch, but my body language will be in English.

-Please confirm your presence before 1 december using the form below.
+Please confirm your presence before 1 December using the form below.

 See you soon!